TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 *O. bimaculoides* ↔ *P. maximus*

-Since *S. officinalis E. scolopes* orthologs were named the same as *E. scolopes* genes, it was not necessary to extract orthologs here.
+Note: Since *S. officinalis*–*E. scolopes* orthologs were named identically to *E. scolopes* genes, it was not necessary to extract ortholog names separately in this case. *S. officinalis* interactions were added downstream.